-F. Erosion control.
+F. Erosion Control

-- (1) All building, site, and roadway designs and layouts shall harmonize with existing topography and conserve desirable natural surroundings to the fullest extent possible, such that filling, excavation and earth moving activity shall be kept to a minimum.
-Parking lots on sloped sites should be terraced to avoid undue cut and fill and/or the need for retaining walls.
-Natural vegetation shall be preserved and protected wherever possible. - (2)-An Erosion Control Plan shall show the use of erosion and sediment control best management practices (BMPs) at the construction site consistent with the minimum standards outlined in the Maine DEP Stormwater Rule Chapter 500 Appendix A Erosion and Sediment Control, Appendix B Inspections and Maintenance, Appendix C Housekeeping.
-Erosion and Sedimentation Control.
-BMPs shall be designed, installed and maintained in accordance with the standards contained in the latest revisions of the following Maine DEP Documents: - (a) Maine DEP Erosion and Sediment Control Best Management Practices (BMPs) Manual for Designers and Engineers. - (b) Maine Erosion and Sediment Control Practices Field Guide for Contractors. - Soil erosion and sedimentation of watercourses and water bodies shall be minimized by an active program meeting the requirements of the "Maine Erosion and Sediment Control BMPs" (Maine Department of Environmental Protection), dated March 2003, or other construction management practices system approved by the Planning Board or Staff Review Committee, as appropriate. - (c) Applicants are encouraged required to utilize contractors who are certified in erosion control through the Maine Department of Environmental Protection's Voluntary Contractor Certification Program. - (3) The plan shall meet the standards of Chapter 201, Stormwater Management, Article I, Surface Water Protection, of the Town Code, where applicable. - G. Water supply provisions. - (1) The development shall be provided with a system of water supply that provides each use with an adequate supply of water.
+- 1. All building, site, and roadway designs and layouts shall harmonize with existing topography and conserve desirable natural surroundings to the fullest extent possible, such that filling, excavation and earth moving activity shall be kept to a minimum.
+Parking lots on sloped sites should be terraced to avoid undue cut and fill, and/or the need for retaining walls.
+Natural vegetation shall be preserved and protected wherever possible. - 2.
+Soil erosion and sedimentation of watercourses and water bodies shall be minimized by an active program meeting the requirements of the "Maine Erosion and Sediment Control BMPS" (Maine Department of Environmental Protection), dated March 2003, or other construction management practices system approved by the Planning Board or Development Review Committee, as appropriate. - (a) Applicants are encouraged to utilize contractors who are certified in erosion control through the Maine Department of Environmental Protection's Voluntary Contractor Certification Program. - 3.
+The plan shall meet the standards of the Town of Windham's Surface Water Protection Ordinance; where applicable.
+(See Chapter 142 Surface Water Protection Ordinance)